 - On the File Collaboration section, deselect the option to use Office 2016 to sync Office files that you open and click Ok.

 For placeholders, Jedox uses the “internal camera function” of Excel and the picture sizes depend only on the defined original ranges.
 For SUCCESS and other charts, you can receive a better display quality by increasing them in the Excel sheet.
 This solution doesn’t work for Excel cell-based content.

 - Update of Excel data:

 Jedox Office Add-in supports only one Excel source workbook per *.pptx / *.docx file.
-Technically it’s possible to add named ranges from several excel workbooks, but when updating only data from the last added workbook will be updated correctly.
+It’s possible to add named ranges from several excel workbooks, but when updating, only data from the last added workbook will be updated correctly.

 - Updating of placeholders in Word:

 In a Word file, updating of placeholders will reset the size to the original dimensions.
 If you want to manipulate a Jedox object in Word, you should first use the Update button.